hirtenfelder/protractor-watcher-plugin/README.md

 ## It's BETA

 Keep in mind, the Protractor Plugin API is BETA and may change without a major version bump.
-The plugin is tested with Protractor 1.8.0 and AngularJS 1.3.0
+The plugin runs with Protractor 1.8.0 and AngularJS 1.3.0.

 ## Plugin configuration